-- 7.7 Applications for late and retroactive registration and late adjustment to registration (with waiver of penalty or removal of course) require Academic Board approval. - 7.8 A student may, with permission from the Head of Department, change Major, Minor or Special within the Faculty. - 7.9 Students approved for change of Major/Minor/Special must pursue the programme requirements outlined in the Handbook for the year approval was granted. - 7.10 All optional courses (electives) listed in the various degree programmes in the Faculty Handbook will not necessarily be available in any one year. - 7.11 Unless a student registers expressly "not for credit", the student may not subsequently have such credit status altered. - 7.12 UWI undergraduate students cannot register simultaneously in two UWI undergraduate programmes without the permission of the Board for Undergraduate Studies.
+- 7.8 A student may, with permission from the Head of Department, change Major, Minor or Special within the Faculty.
+Once approved for change of Major/Minor/Special student must pursue the programme requirements outlined in the Handbook for the year approval was granted. - 7.9 Students shall not be permitted to change Major/Special or add Major/Minor(s) in their first year (initial year of admission). - 7.10 All optional courses (electives) listed in the various degree programmes in the Faculty Handbook will not necessarily be available in any one year. - 7.11 Unless a student registers expressly "not for credit", the student may not subsequently have such credit status altered. - 7.12 UWI undergraduate students cannot register simultaneously in two UWI undergraduate programmes without the permission of the Board for Undergraduate Studies (BUS).